drdictation/poo-colour-decoder/content/index.md

 ---
-title: "Poo Colour Decoder"
+title: "Welcome to Poo Colour Decoder"
 draft: false
 ---

-Upload a photo of your stool *that never leaves your device* and get an instant explanation of its colour.
-Scroll down for daily fun facts about what changes toilet-bowl hues.
+Upload a photo to analyse your stool colour!
+Scroll down for daily fun facts about what changes toilet bowl colours.